sammyhaq/gaitmate/README.md

 # GaitMate
 By: Zach Samalonis, Jess Montelone, Abigail Balster, Sammy Haq

 Developed for the RESNA 2018 Student Design Competition.
+Won second place and receiver of the TREAT Award (most likely to market).

 ## Overview